aeonSolutions/AeonLabs-AI-Volvo-MKII-Open-Hardware/README.md

     </a>
 </p>

-### Support all these open hardware projects and become a Github sponsor
+### Support all these open hardware projects and become a GitHub sponsor
-Liked any of my PCB KiCad Designs?
-Help and Support my open work to all by becomming a Github sponsor.
+Did you like any of my PCB KiCad Designs?
+Help and Support my open work to all by becoming a Github sponsor.

 <p align="center">
     <a href="https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/become_a_sponsor/aeonlabs-github-sponsorship-agreement.docx">